-- Distribution structure: The distribution structure helps us identify how formal communication on the project plan will happen and who is part of this process.
-Formal communication can be done through the project schedule, status reports, and meetings.
+- Distribution structure: The distribution structure helps us identify how formal communication on the project plan happens and who is part of this process.
+Formal communication is done through the project schedule, status reports, and meetings.

-- Formal project communication matrix: This is a visual representation of formal communication and should include: a person who is an organizer, people who attend the meetings and receive communication, frequency or how often communication happens, and the source of communication.
+- Formal project communication matrix: This is a visual representation of formal communication and includes: a person who is an organizer, people who attend the meetings and receive communication, frequency or how often communication happens, and the source of communication.

 - Sign-off page: The final page of your communication plan.

 A communication plan works in two ways.
-While you must work with stakeholders and establish expectations on what's being built, you must also set expectations on how updates, issues, milestones, and critical information will be shared throughout the project.
+While you work with stakeholders and establish expectations on what's being built, you also set expectations on how updates, issues, milestones, and critical information is shared throughout the project.

-Therefore, a high-level communication plan should include the following:
+Therefore, a high-level communication plan includes the following:

 - Goals: You start working on your expectations and the milestones you are trying to accomplish.

 - Stakeholder information: Make sure to know who you need to communicate with throughout the project, what type of information they need to receive, and how they wish to be contacted.